 Why Do Golfers Bother with Extra Wraps?

 So, why go to all the trouble for a few fractions of an inch?
-Turns out, that tiny adjustment can solve some significant problems and unlock more confident swings.
+It turns out, that tiny adjustment can solve some significant problems and unlock more confident swings.
 The reasons typically fall into three main categories: hand size and comfort, swing mechanics, and creating a specific feel.

 1. To Fit Your Hand Size and Increase Comfort